nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your HobbyList.

 4. Double-click the file to start the app.
-The default GUI similar to the below should appear in a few seconds.
+The default GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/default_gui.png)

 5. Type the command in the command box and press Enter to execute it.<br>